How to run an impressive internal communications audit (in 7 steps!)

 2.)
 An internal communications survey: This survey will help you get a sense of the culture that has already been built around internal communications, and see what is or isn’t working.
 We recommend sending out this survey every 6-12 months and all answers should be completely anonymous.
 If you haven’t done one recently, we’ve created a template here.

 3.)
 Quantitative metrics: Pull any metrics you can from your existing communications channels.
-Open and click through rates from emails, DMs sent in Slack, attendees on the all-company Zoom meeting, traffic to internal blog posts, etc.
+Open and click through rates from emails (track your results with a tool like Workshop), DMs sent in Slack, attendees on the all-company Zoom meeting, traffic to internal blog posts, etc.

 4.)
 Qualitative interviews: Schedule a series of one-on-one interviews and small groups to dig into your survey data, uncover key issues, and gauge reactions.
 These should be conducted by a neutral party, so don’t interview any of your direct reports, and ensure the individuals involved that all of their answers will be anonymous.